yugabyte/yugabyte-db/docs/content/latest/manage/enterprise-edition/node-actions.md

 Stopped | Server processes (`yb-tserver` and `yb-master`, if applicable) on that node have been stopped.
 Removed | The node does not have any more data and the server processes have been stopped.
 It is not participating in the universe.
 Decommissioned | The underlying instance has been released to the IaaS.
 This can happen only after a node is removed or processes stopped.
-Provisioned | During universe (or cluster) creation, this indicates the instance is being setup with the required OS packages (for example, `ntp` and `chronyd`).
+Provisioned | During universe creation, this indicates the instance is being setup with the required OS packages (for example, `ntp` and `chronyd`).
-Software Installed | During universe (or cluster) creation, this indicates YugabyteDB software is being deployed on this node.
+Software Installed | During universe creation, this indicates YugabyteDB software is being deployed on this node.
 Upgrade Software | The software version is being updated on this node and the master/tserver processes will be restarted.
 Upgrade GFlags | A server (`master` or `tserver`) process configuration file is being updated and the corresponding server will be restarted.
-Unreachable | YugaWare is not able to get information from the `node_exporter` process on that node.
+Unreachable | Yugabyte Platform is not able to get information from the `node_exporter` process on that node.
-Destroyed | Very transient, while the universe (or cluster) is being deleted.
+Destroyed | Very transient, while the universe is being deleted.

 ## Node actions